 - Location.
 Unlike buying a property on the open market, you are more limited in the areas you can choose to live in

 - Staircasing Costs Can Rise.
-Although the option to buy more of your property in due course is great, there can be a problem if, in a rising house market, your property increases in value – because that means you’re going to have to pay more to buy the remaining share of your own home.
+Although the option to buy more of your property in due course is great, there can be a problem if, in a rising house market, your property increases in value – as that means you’re going to have to pay more to buy the remaining share of your own home.
+The reason for that is simple – the price of buying any increased share is based on the current market value of your property – as valued by an independent surveyor.

 ◊ Valuation fee – a surveyor, appointed by the housing association but paid for by you, will need confirm the current market value of your home